This topic describes how to query the contextual log entries of a specified log entry in the Log Service console.

 If an order fails, the O&M engineers must locate the cause at the earliest opportunity.
 If a traditional context query method is used, the O&M engineers must be authorized by an administrator to log on to each server where the O2O application is deployed.
 After authorization is complete, the O&M engineers must search the servers one by one for the related application log entries based on the order ID.
 Then, the O&M engineers can locate the failure cause based on the application log entries.

 - Install Logtail on the server.
 Create a machine group and configure a log collection file in the Log Service console.
 Then, enable Logtail to upload incremental log entries to Log Service.

 - On the search and analysis page in the Log Service console, specify a time range and find the log entry that records the failure based on the order ID.

 - After you locate the log entry, scroll up until other related log entries are found, for example, a log entry that records a credit card payment failure.

 - You do not need to change the format of application log entries.

-- You can specify a time range to locate suspicious log entries before you perform context query in the Log Service console.
+- You can specify a time range to locate suspicious log entries before you perform a context query in the Log Service console.
 This improves troubleshooting efficiency.

 - You do not need to worry about data loss that is caused by insufficient server storage or log file rotation.
-You can view historical log data in the Log Service console at any time.
+You can view log data history in the Log Service console at any time.